ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 $$ABx$$
 {{< /math >}}

-As matrix multiplication is associatative, we don't need any brackets in this formula.
+As matrix multiplication is associative, we don't need any brackets in this formula.
 However, if we try to put them, we'll note that it can be done in two different ways: we can either write it like this:

 {{< math >}}
 $$(AB)x$$